Pop up clinics scheduled for zip codes with low rates

 ROCHESTER, N.Y.
-(WROC) — Governor Andrew Cuomo has announced eleven new pop-up vaccination clinics, including one in the Maplewood area of the City of Rochester, in an effort to bring the shot to zip codes with low vaccination rates and put us on the path to herd immunity.
+(WROC) — Gov. Andrew Cuomo has announced 11 new pop-up vaccination clinics, including one in the Maplewood area of the City of Rochester, in an effort to bring the shot to zip codes with low vaccination rates and put us on the path to herd immunity.

 When it comes to reaching herd immunity, leaders say the challenge is no longer vaccine supply, but hesitancy.